vinaydhegde/testdriven-site/_posts/2017-05-13-02-part1-deployment.markdown

   ports:
     - 80:80
   depends_on:
-    names-service:
+    users-service:
       condition: service_started
   links:
-    - names-service
+    - users-service
 ```

-And remove the exposed `ports` from the names service and only expose port 5000 to other containers:
+And remove the exposed `ports` from the users service and only expose port 5000 to other containers:

 ```
 expose: